aptend/typing-transformer-obsidian/How it works.md

 1. `Punct` and the block on the left

-Q: How converting rules work internally?
+Q: How does converting rules work internally?

 A: A hand-written rule parser parses user rules and organized them in a trie tree.
-The generic pattern can be expressed as: **initial string + a trigger character = result string**
+The common pattern can be expressed as: **initial string + a trigger character = result string**